vvaleri/vvaleri/README.md

 ### Hi there 👋

 I'm junior frontend developer.
+Now I'm learning React and looking for a job.
 [My portfolio](https://vvaleri.info/)

 Tools and languages: